“Embrace the glorious mess that you are!” – Elizabeth Gilbert

 You need to get real with yourself and be honest in your self-assessment.
 If you believe that your well of self-love is running dry, be kind to yourself and realize that you can change things around you.
 For me, what really helped was working with a therapist to analyze how my family history and other elements I was exposed to in my youth had shaped my self-concept.

 In fact, psychologists have repeatedly proven that how we were raised by our family has a direct and lasting impact on our sense of personal worth.
 If you were brought up to believe that you’re special, regardless of your capabilities, you were raised in the school of unconditional love.
 But if you had to prove yourself to your family and adhere to a certain set of rules, you went to the school of conditional love.

 Now if you were raised in the conditional love parenting camp, you might feel that you were dealt a bad hand in life.
 While you can’t change the past, you can certainly change how you feel about it.
 You can essentially re-parent yourself by examining and shifting old thought patterns.
-It will require time and patience to shift your belief systems but it’s well worth the effort!

 Some of the most compelling information I’ve recently come across when it comes to accepting yourself is by well-known shame researcher, Brené Brown.
 The extensive work that she has done has given prominence to this epidemic and proven that we can show up in the world and be courageous, even if we feel vulnerable.
 We can live wholeheartedly once we accept our flaws, brokenness and imperfection.

 In her seminal book, The Gifts of Imperfection, she says, “Belonging starts with self-acceptance.
 Your level of belonging, in fact, can never be greater than your level of self-acceptance, because believing that you’re enough is what gives you the courage to be authentic, vulnerable and imperfect.”